 I was eight years old when I was first introduced to the joys of East Suffolk by visiting my grandparents' caravan.
 Like so many others, I fell in love with the place.
 It was no surprise then that after retiring from a successful career steering my Bedfordshire based family removals business, I took the opportunity to move permanently to the area.
 I look forward to driving positive change in the town.

 I have lived in Leiston since 1978 and worked as a teaching assistant at Leiston Primary School.
 I have been involved in voluntary work in the town for over 35 years.
-In 2015 I was elected a Town Councillor and have served as Chairman for the last 4 years.
-As Council's representative on the Community Land Trust I was proud to support plans to enhance our town for the benefit of the community, businesses and visitors.
+In 2015 I was elected a Town Councillor and served as Chairman 2016 – 2020.
+I am proud to be a Trustee of the Community Land Trust and support plans to enhance our town for the benefit of the community, businesses and visitors.

 I moved to Leiston in 1973 as a front line ambulance officer with my young family.
 My two daughters both attended Leiston Schools, with my disabled son attending special needs education.
 My disabled son led to a change of career and in 1989 I opened a care home for Elderly Learning Disabled for ten aged residents to become part of the community after 50/60 years in institutions.
 Following my retirement I was elected to the Town Council and joined the CLT as a trustee.
 I plan to help promote the town's caring, supportive community that readily welcomed those disabled residents.

 Having lived in Leiston all my life, I'm passionate about our town and proud of the great community it supports.
 Following a career in banking, I have raised my family and enjoyed a number of volunteering roles, in GirlGuiding, as a School Governor and a Town Councillor.
 As a new Council representative on the CLT, I am pleased to be able to support the momentum for change and the Town Centre regeneration project, for the benefit of our community.